Barack Obama finds rare bipartisan support by bashing social-media shaming

 But Obama's words did not sit well with everyone.

-"Oligarch Irritated by Agonized Youth," one Twitter user captioned a video of Obama speaking at Tuesday's event.
+"Oligarch Irritated by Agonized Youth", one Twitter user captioned a video of Obama speaking at Tuesday's event.

-Another accused Obama of "turning into a live action Bret Stephens column," referencing the conservative New York Times columnist.
+Another accused Obama of "turning into a live action Bret Stephens column", referencing the conservative New York Times columnist.

-But Obama's supporters suggested that the president had not been "criticising 'cancel culture' alone."
+But Obama's supporters suggested that the ex-president had not been "criticising 'cancel culture' alone."

 "He's criticising attempts to force normal people into black-and-white good/evil boxes, because most humans are more complicated than that and shouldn't be reduced to their worst tweet," journalist Yair Rosenberg wrote.